 Jack Deurer poses with the reconstructed Bob & Dotty Webber cabin at the museum, which he helped to rebuild.

-the Pennsylvania Lumber Museum Associates
+Pennsylvania Lumber Museum Associates

-Volunteer of the Year: Jack Deurer
+Volunteer of the Year for 2018: Jack Deurer

 Jack Deurer was selected as the Pennsylvania Lumber Museum Volunteer of the Year for his vital role in completing the Bob Webber cabin relocation project in 2018.
 This project would not have been possible without the many hours of volunteer time that Jack gave freely and diligently.
 Jack Deurer has been a professional log home builder for over 30 years.
 He was a life-long friend of Bob and Dotty Webber (from the age of 10) and helped the Webbers to build an 11 by 13-foot addition to their cabin in the 1980s to accommodate a piano that Dotty wanted in the house.
 After Bob Webber’s death in 2015, Jack was eager to see the cabin and Bob and Dotty’s legacy of service to Pennsylvania’s forests preserved.
 Jack was an early advocate for getting the Pennsylvania Lumber Museum involved in the project and joined a large group of supporters and volunteers who felt moving the Webber cabin to the museum would be a “good fit.”
 When it was decided that the cabin would be saved, dismantled and relocated to the museum, Jack supplied the know-how and determination to make the logistics of that move a reality.
 He numbered every piece of the cabin before dismantling it where it stood near Slate Run, PA.
 After the individual pieces were transported to the site, Jack made sure that everything was put back together properly.
 Some pieces of the cabin were too deteriorated to re-use, so Jack made replacement parts that stayed as true as possible to the original design and feel of the cabin.
 With his careful and focused supervision, the reconstruction was completed over the course of two months; from May through July 2018.
 In many ways, the cabin is now stronger than it was when the Webbers occupied it; a conscious decision that Jack made (one he calls a “labor of love”) to ensure the longevity of this new historic building exhibit at the Lumber Museum.
 Jack continues to be involved with the project, helping with information about the Webbers to be used on interpretive panels and loaning some objects they owned to be used in exhibits in the cabin.